 Many online-only banks provide ATM services for free or refund ATM fees up to a certain amount each month.

-Or, you might consider SoFi Money®, a hybrid account that combines the best of savings and checking, all in one.
+Or, you might consider SoFi Checking and Savings®, a hybrid account that combines the best of savings and checking, all in one.

-SoFi Money is a cash management account where you can spend and save, earning you interest up to 0.20% APY (annual percentage yield) on all your cash (subject to change), allowing you to get even more bang for your buck.
+SoFi Checking and Savings is a checking and savings account where you can spend and save, earning you interest up to 4.50% APY (annual percentage yield) on all your cash (subject to change), allowing you to get even more bang for your buck.

 For fun, here is just a partial list of the fees we DON’T charge: